baggepinnen/SignalAlignment.jl/README.md

 - `Delay(; delay_method)`: Align signals by shifting them with respect to each other
     - `delay_method = DTWDelay()`: Align signals by computing the optimal delay using Dynamic-Time Warping.
 This can be computationally expensive for very long signals, but is more robust than `XcorrDelay`.
     - `delay_method = XcorrDelay()`: Align signals by computing the optimal delay using cross-correlation
-- `Warp`: Align signals by warping them with respect to each other
+- `Warp(; warp_method)`: Align signals by warping them with respect to each other
-    - `warp_method = DTW()`: Align signals by computing the optimal warp using Dynamic-Time Warping.
+    - `warp_method = DTW(; radius, ...)`: Align signals by computing the optimal warp using Dynamic-Time Warping.
 See [DynamicAxisWarping.jl](https://github.com/baggepinnen/DynamicAxisWarping.jl) for options to `DTW`.
     - `warp_method = GDTW()`: Align signals by computing the optimal warp using Generalized Dynamic-Time Warping.
-See [DynamicAxisWarping.jl](https://github.com/baggepinnen/DynamicAxisWarping.jl) for options to `GDTW`.
+See [DynamicAxisWarping.jl](https://github.com/baggepinnen/DynamicAxisWarping.jl) for options to `GDTW` or the example below.

 ## Master reference
 The master indicates which signal is used as the reference signal to which the other signals are aligned.
 The master is specified by passing a `master` argument to `align_signals`.
 The following masters are available: